jnmunene/jnmunene/README.md

 - Develop detections and respond to real-world threats
 - Explore adversary tactics, techniques, and procedures (TTPs)

-I thrive at the intersection of offense and defense, thinking like an attacker to help strengthen systems from the inside out.

 ## Sharing Knowledge
 I enjoy distilling complex security concepts into practical insights.
 My blog covers:
 - CTF walkthroughs